Reactive-Network/documentation/docs/docs/subscriptions.md

 }
 ```

-The subscription system allows the Reactive Network (the event provider) to associate any number of `uint256` fields with a given event.
-Subscribers can then request events that match any subset of these fields exactly.
+The Reactive Network uses the subscription system to link various `uint256` fields to specific events.
+Subscribers can then filter events based on exact matches of these fields.

-During the testnet stage, the Reactive Network provides the originating contract's chain ID, address, and all four topics as filtering criteria.
-These criteria may be expanded or changed in the future.
+During the testnet phase, the Reactive Network provides filtering criteria based on the originating contract's chain ID, address, and all four topics.
+These criteria may evolve in the future.

 ### Using REACTIVE_IGNORE and 0

-`REACTIVE_IGNORE` is an arbitrary predefined value (`0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad`) that can be used for topics when you intend to subscribe to any topic.
-For the same purpose, `0` can be used for chain ID or contract address.
-At least one criterion must be a specific value to ensure meaningful subscriptions.
+- `REACTIVE_IGNORE` is an arbitrary predefined value (`0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad`) that allows you to subscribe to any topic.

+- `0` can be used for chain ID or contract address to match any value.
+Ensure at least one criterion is specific to create a meaningful subscription.

 ### Subscription Examples